cirruslabs/packer-plugin-tart/.web-docs/components/builder/tart/README.md

 <!-- End of code generated from the comments of the BootConfig struct in bootcommand/config.go; -->

+*Note:*: If `boot_wait` is not specified the Tart builder will wait for the first frame from the VM, as an indication that the VM has booted and is ready to receive key presses.

 ### VNC configuration

 <!-- Code generated from the comments of the VNCConfig struct in bootcommand/config.go; DO NOT EDIT MANUALLY -->